jalisa2106/Skeleton-API/README.md

 * **Deep Type Inference:** Recursively crawls through nested JSON arrays and objects to build a complete, perfectly typed TypeScript tree.
 * **API Client Generation:** Automatically generates a boilerplate asynchronous fetch function mapped to the inferred root types.
 * **Persistent State:** Utilizes a manual generation trigger.
-Your generated code remains safely in the sidebar even as you switch tabs to read documentation or browse your project.
+Your generated code remains safely in the sidebar even as you switch tabs.
 * **Native IDE Aesthetic:** Features a permanent dark theme, custom minimal scrollbars, and full TypeScript syntax highlighting powered by Prism.js.
-* **Local Processing:** Operates entirely within the browser.
+* **100% Local Processing:** Operates entirely within the browser.
 No data is collected, stored, or transmitted to external servers.

-## Installation (Developer Mode)

-To use this extension before it is officially available on the Edge Add-ons Store, you can load it manually:

-1. Download or clone this repository to your local machine.
-2. Open Microsoft Edge and navigate to `edge://extensions/`.
-3. Enable "Developer mode" using the toggle in the bottom left corner.
-4. Click "Load unpacked" and select the folder containing the extension files.
-5. The extension will now appear in your Edge Sidebar.

 ## Usage Guide

+1. Install Skeleton API from the Edge Add-ons Store.
-1. Navigate to any URL displaying a raw JSON response (e.g., a standard API endpoint).
+2. Navigate to any URL displaying a raw JSON response (e.g., a standard API endpoint).
-2. Open the Skeleton API Sidebar.
+3. Open the Skeleton API Sidebar.
-3. Click the "Generate Skeleton" button.
+4. Click the "Generate Skeleton" button.
-4. The TypeScript interfaces and fetch code will render with full syntax highlighting.
+5. The TypeScript interfaces and fetch code will render with full syntax highlighting.
-5. Click "Copy to Clipboard" and paste the output directly into your codebase.
+6. Click "Copy to Clipboard" and paste the output directly into your codebase.

 ## Technical Architecture